-Brits pay the most traffic tickets in Italy and Netherlands
+According to data collected by PayTicket, Brits pay the most traffic tickets in Italy and the Netherlands.

 Typical Italian fines: what you have to pay attention to

 The continuous increase in the number of tourists in Europe has led to a massive increase in fines for motorists.